hcai-mms/hcai-mms.github.io/_publications/2025_06_IBM_BiGRU.md

 # - schedl # .md file exists for this person
 # - Max Mustermann # there is no .md file for this person.
 authors:
-- Anwar Jimi
+- Ablavi Ericka Armela
 - Nabila Zrira
-- Oumaima Guendoul
-- Ibtissam Benmiloud
+- Khadija Ouazzani-Touhami
 - Haris Ahmad Khan
 - Nawaz